pangeo-data/climpred/docs/source/significance.rst

 ``climpred`` also hosts the associated p-value, like :py:func:`~climpred.metrics._pearson_r_p_value`, that this correlation is significantly different from zero.
 :py:func:`~climpred.metrics._pearson_r_eff_p_value` also incorporates the reduced degrees of freedom due to temporal autocorrelation.
 See `example <examples/decadal/significance.html#p-value-for-temporal-correlations>`__.

 Bootstrapping with replacement
 ##############################

-Testing statistical significance through bootstrapping is commonly used in the field of climate prediction [could add some example citations here].
-Bootstrapping relies on resampling the underlying data with replacement for a large number of ``iterations``, as proposed by the decadal prediction framework of Goddard et al. 2013 [Goddard2013]_.
+Testing statistical significance through bootstrapping is commonly used in the field of climate prediction.
+Bootstrapping relies on resampling the underlying data with replacement for a large number of ``iterations``, as proposed by the decadal prediction framework of Goddard2013_.
 This means that the ``initialized`` ensemble is resampled with replacement along a dimension (``init`` or ``member``) and then that resampled ensemble is verified against the observations.
 This leads to a distribution of ``initialized`` skill.
 Further, a